rn1hd/rn1hd/README.md

 - I started my first job as a **Biller** in **Accudata Inc.** responsible in encoding bills of lading with accuracy and efficiency while managing high-pressure environments.
 - On **August 6, 2018**, I have employed in **IntegrityNet Solutions & Services** as a **Software Developer** responsible in documenting, designing, developing, testing, and maintaining web applications.
-- I **resigned** voluntarily on **January 28, 2022**, to gain proficiency in **modern in-demand technologies** to keep myself up to date in fast-changing technology.
+- I voluntarily **left** previous role to focus on upskilling in **modern technologies** aligned with industry trends.
 I applied those skills on my freelance experience to coordinate with the store owners by developing an inventory management system.
 - On **February 19, 2024**, I have employed in **Department of Labor and Employment - National Capital Region** as a **System Web Developer** responsible in designing, developing, testing, and implementing efficient Purchase Request Information System for 1 Regional and 6 Field Offices to enhance operational efficiency.
-- My last role is only **temporary**.
-I just finished my project with them.
+- I **completed** a fixed-term contract project at DOLE.
 While upskilling, I am **actively** looking for better opportunities that will allow me to grow **professionally** and to achieve job security in your company.

 #### **How old are you?**